The `TOP 1` Threat

 You and I do not want any of these possibilities to occur.
 Fortunately the proper implementation is easy in this situation:

-1. Do not use TOP 1 - We expect a unique index; let’s make sure it is used.
+- We expect a unique index; let’s make sure it is used. - Use

 That is it.
 When in doubt, remember to keep it simple and avoid adding code that is not purposeful.